Augmentations in Graph Contrastive Learning: Current Methodological Flaws & Towards Better Practices

-\mypar{Experimental setup.} We measure affinity as follows: (i) train a supervised PNA network on the original training data, (ii) generate an augmented dataset by using random node/subgraph dropping at 20\% of the graph size, as suggested by~\cite{You20_GraphContrastiveLearning} and (iii) evaluate on clean \textit{and} augmented training data separately.
-The difference between clean and augmented accuracy is defined as affinity and quantifies the distribution shift induced by augmentations~\cite{Lopes20_AffinityDiversity}.
-Meanwhile, diversity is measured through the difference in loss when training on original versus augmented data only.
+\mypar{Experimental setup.} We measure affinity as follows: (i) train a supervised PNA encoder on the original training data, (ii) generate an augmented dataset by using random node/subgraph dropping at 20\% of the graph size, as suggested by~\cite{You20_GraphContrastiveLearning} and (iii) evaluate on clean \textit{and} augmented training data separately.
+The difference between clean and augmented accuracy quantifies the distribution shift induced by augmentations~\cite{Lopes20_AffinityDiversity}.

-\mypar{Results.} In Table \ref{tab:affinity}, we see a considerable difference between clean and augmented accuracy across datasets.
-This implies low affinity, indicating large distribution shift, and confirms that domain-agnostic graph augmentations destroy task-relevant information.
-In terms of diversity, we find that training on augmented data is unstable.
-Both these properties indicate that the current augmentation practices generate invalid and out-of-distribution data, which in fact hurt downstream performance~\cite{flearning}.
+\mypar{Hypothesis.} We argue that while it is not expected that accuracy on augmented data will match that of clean data, augmented accuracy should be nontrivial if augmentations are indeed information-preserving~\cite{Kugelgen_ProvablySeparates, flearning}. \mypar{Results.} In Table \ref{tab:affinity}, we see a considerable difference between clean and augmented accuracy across datasets.
+This implies low affinity, i.e., a large shift between augmented and training distributions, and confirms that DAGAs can destroy task-relevant information.
+Consequently, training on such samples will harm downstream task performance, as shown by prior works on VCL~\cite{flearning} and elucidated below for GCL.